Best of the Letters from 2012

 The organized church out there is in such a mess.
 It's hard to find anyone teaching the Gospel, or for that matter anyone who even knows what it is.
 Jesus has completely been erased.

-Your Site Saved Me From Joining a COG:
+Your Site Saved Me From Joining an Armstrong Offshoot:

 October 30, 2012

 Hi.
 I love your site.
-Glad I came across it as it has saved me from joining a COG just in time to avoid falling into a trap.
+Glad I came across it as it has saved me from joining an Armtrong offshoot just in time to avoid falling into a trap.

 Affected by the Abuse and Mental Control: